 You can use a personal loan to cover your next big purchase, consolidate debt or any other personal expense.
-Getting a low interest rate helps keep your ongoing costs down and your repayments manageable.
+However, depending on the interest rate and applicable fees, you could end up paying much more than you borrow, especially if you take out a loan over a long term.
+Low interest personal loans help to keep your ongoing costs down and your repayments manageable.

 There are three main types of personal loans in the market to suit most borrowers’ needs, and some of these offer low rates.
 Here is a breakdown of the types of personal loans available:

 Secured loans This type of loan comes with the most competitive interest rate because you use an asset such as a car or property as collateral against the loan.
 Secured loans have more restrictions than unsecured loans.
 For example, some lenders base the loan amount on the value of the asset you use as security.
 If you are using the loan to purchase a vehicle, this vehicle can be used as security but you’ll need to take out comprehensive car insurance and have the lender named on the policy.

 Unsecured loans An unsecured personal loan does not require you to use an asset as security.
 Due to the increased amount of risk the lender is taking, interest rates for these loans are usually higher, but you can still find competitive rates if you compare your options.
 Unsecured loans are also more flexible when it comes to restrictions the lender places on the loan.
 For example, you are able to use the loan amount for whatever purchase you like, whether it’s for travel, medical expenses, school fees or other reason.